Jesus's interactions with women: Women who ministered with Jesus

 Luke's gospel is unique in documenting that there were many women who benefited personally from Jesus's ministry, but who also ministered to him and with him—even to the point of accompanying him and the Twelve on evangelistic journeys.
 Most prominent among these is Mary Magdalene.

 in the Greek text is one long sentence.
 Its three main focal points are Jesus, the Twelve, and certain women.
 Jesus is traveling through cities and towns, preaching the Kingdom of God, evangelizing, and accompanied by the Twelve.
 Other than mentioning that the Twelve were with him, nothing more is said of them here.

 The chief motive of the paragraph seems to be to bring into focus certain women, of whom there were "many".
 This passage presents them as recipients of healing at different levels of need, and also as actively participating with Jesus and the Twelve, accompanying them in their travels.
 Luke makes special reference to the financial support of these women to Jesus's ministry.
 He says there were many women.
 He points out that these included women who were prominent in the public life of the state as well as in the church.

 Luke's account specifies two categories of healing: evil spirits and infirmities.
 Jesus liberated and humanized people who otherwise were being enslaved or destroyed by forces within themselves and in society.
 Jesus healed many women of "evil spirits and infirmities".
 Only of Mary Magdalene does Luke provide any detail of her healing, stating that "seven demons" had been cast out.
 Presumably these "many" women had been healed of various illnesses—physical, emotional, and mental.
 No specific data is provided on Mary Magdalene's "seven demons".
 It is significant that women whose conditions subjected them to scorn and penalty found in Jesus a Liberator who not only enabled them to find health, but who dignified them as full persons by accepting their own ministries to himself and to the Twelve.

 Thus, it is significant that women had such an open and prominent part in the ministry of Jesus.
 Luke's word for their "ministering" is widely used in the New Testament.
 Its noun cognate, diakonos, is variously translated "minister", "servant", and "deacon" (the latter for Phoebe in Romans 16:1 and in the pastoral letters).

+That women played such an active and important role in Jesus' ministry was not entirely radical or even unique; inscriptions from a synagogue in Aphrodisias in Asia Minor from around the same time period reveal that many of the major donors to the synagogue were women.
+However, Jesus' ministry may have offered women more freedom than mainstream Jewish society.

 In summary, Jesus attracted to his movement a large number of women, ranging from some in desperate need to some in official circles of government.